RCN-ECS/rcn-ecs.github.io/trainees.md

     email: mailto:matias_gomez@uri.edu
   - name: Genece Grisby
     img: /img/people/Genece Grisby.png
-    desc: Participated in Virtual Lab Training Program in 2021-2022 with Dr. Katie Lotterhos.
+    desc: Undergraduate at University of California, Davis.
+Participated in Virtual Lab Training Program in 2021-2022 with Dr. Katie Lotterhos.
 Pursuing a B.S. in Marine and Coastal Science to work in rehabilitation and conservation.
     website:
     url:
     github: https://github.com/genecevalencia